Protofall/Crayon-Utilities/VmuLcdIconCreator/README.md

-# Protofall's VMU Savefile Icon Creator
+# Protofall's VMU LCD Icon Creator

 This program will take a 48 wide by 32 high input image and create a 1bpp binary that can easily be displayed on a VMU screen.
 The input image must be a PNG now since I changed over to using libPNG for image reading (And writing)